Wolfgang Windgassen: Recordings

 He is well represented on record, both in studio recordings and live tapings.
 Pre-eminent among the former is the Decca Ring, conducted by Georg Solti and produced by John Culshaw.
-He was not Culshaw’s first choice for Siegfried, the more powerful voice of Ernst Kozub being preferred.
+He was not Culshaw’s first choice for Siegfried, who initially preferred the more powerful voice of Ernst Kozub.
 But Kozub's musical limitations led to his removal; Windgassen magnanimously stood in for him at the last minute.
+Windgassen had been the preeminent Heldentenor of the postwar era and the Bayreuth Festival's leading Siegfried, singing the role in the festival's Ring cycles from the mid-1950s through the 1960s.
+When Kozub proved unable to learn the part in time, Windgassen was the obvious replacement.

 His live Bayreuth recording of Tristan und Isolde with Birgit Nilsson as Isolde, conducted by Karl Böhm, is still highly regarded by many critics – see for example Richard Osborne’s note to the reissue of that recording on DG Originals.

 Windgassen was the Siegfried in several complete, live Rings from Bayreuth that have been issued commercially on CD, conducted by such now-legendary figures as Hans Knappertsbusch, Clemens Krauss, Joseph Keilberth, and Karl Böhm.
 He was also the Loge and Siegmund in Wilhelm Furtwängler's Ring broadcast by the Italian Radio (RAI) in 1953, and subsequently issued as a best-selling CD box, as well as Florestan in the EMI studio recording of Fidelio directed by Furtwängler.
 Recorded performances are also available as Parsifal, Walther von Stolzing, Tannauser, Erik, Lohengrin, Froh, Max, Prince Orlofsky, Rienzi, and Beethoven's Ninth Symphony.